JGCRI/RCMIP5/README.md

 More information about the CMIP5 experiment can be found on the project home page http://cmip-pcmdi.llnl.gov/cmip5/, as well as in Taylor et al. 2012, "An overview of CMIP5 and the experiment design" in *Bulletin of the American Meteorological Society* 93:485-498, http://dx.doi.org/10.1175/BAMS-D-11-00094.1.

+**Installing this package**

+* The RCMIP5 package can be installed from CRAN or directly from this repository, using the devtools \code{install_github} command.

 **A few important notes:**

 * This package does *not* handle downloading (i.e. from the Earth System Grid Federation, http://pcmdi9.llnl.gov/esgf-web-fe/) the data themselves.
 * See http://cmip.llnl.gov/cmip5/publications/allpublications about registering CMIP5 manuscripts.
 * If you use this package/code in your work, please cite it!
 See `citation("RCMIP5")`.
 * Want to get started?
 See the package vignettes or demo, `demo(RCMIP5)`.

 **Bugs reports**